YosefElsersy/Node_Crash_Course/README.md

 Feel free to fork this repository, submit pull requests, or open issues to suggest improvements or additional features.
 Your contributions are highly appreciated!

-### License

-This crash course is open-sourced under the MIT License.
-See the LICENSE file for more details.

 ### Final Words

 Whether you're new to server-side development or looking to expand your skill set in web development, this crash course offers a valuable starting point.
 Dive in, and let's start building something amazing together!